-In a world filled with crazy crash diets (raise your hand if you've tried at least five fads!), the low-FODMAP elimination diet stands out as a plan that is actually legit.
-It's got some serious science behind it, and we all know real-life people plagued with intense digestive issues who have experience relief by going low-FODMAP.
+In a world filled with crazy crash diets, the low-FODMAP elimination diet stands out as a plan that might be helpful for people plagued with intense digestive issues.
+Many have experience relief by going low-FODMAP.

 I love this recipe because it combines your protein with your side dish and tastes better than a crabcake.
 (Sigh...
 Remember crabcakes?)
 Since you're following a low-FODMAP diet, you won't be able to partake in the tartar sauce side, so try some FODMAP-friendly mustard instead.

 This egg salad recipe calls for a great combination of dill, mustard and mayo flavors.
 As with any products, please make sure your mustard and mayo have only low-FODMAP ingredients before using them.

 I love these bars because you can eat them as breakfast, a snack or even dessert.
 Make sure you use either Enjoy Life chocolate chips or over-70-percent dark chocolate chips.
 The serving sizes are small enough to not hurt your belly.
 (Just don't eat the whole batch in one sitting!)

 4. Quinoa porridge with berries recipe